 If you have general questions about this grant program and its priorities or for information about the application process, please contact: Abeer Yusuf, Grant Coordinator

-To learn more about our LEVEL’s non-granting programs such as the Youth Policy Program or Youth Organizing, please contact: Alejandra López Bravo, Manager
+For any general questions about LEVEL, including non-granting programs such as the Youth Policy Program or Youth Organizing, please contact: Alejandra López Bravo, Acting Director